veryCrunchy/PreMiD/apps/docs/troubleshooting/index.md

 ### Prerequisites

-1. PreMiD should be installed.
-If not; [Get PreMiD](https://premid.app/downloads).
+- PreMiD should be installed.
+If not, [Get PreMiD](https://premid.app/downloads).
-1. Confirm you are logged in with the right Discord account inside the PreMiD extension.
+- Confirm you are logged in with the right Discord account inside the PreMiD extension.
-1. Inside your discord settings, make sure the following setting is enabled.
+- Inside your discord settings, make sure the following setting is enabled.
   > Activity Setting > Activity Privacy > Share your detected activities with others
-1. Your web browser should be up to date.
+- Your web browser should be up to date.
-1. The PreMiD extension should be up to date.
+- The PreMiD extension should be up to date.

 > [!TIP]
 > If you have not yet attempted to restart your web browser before starting this guide, you should begin by doing so.
 Most of the steps contained in this guide will begin with this.